kenjennings/C64-MLP-for-Atari/README.md

 # C64-MLP-for-Atari

-Atari port of C64 Machine Language Project: https://github.com/smorrow8859/C64-Machine_Language_Project (Note that the current version of MLP is 1.3 and this port is for the earlier 1.0)
+Atari port of C64 Machine Language Project: https://github.com/smorrow8859/C64-Machine_Language_Project (Note that this port is for the earlier version of 1.3.
+The current version has a few more updates and different animated sprites.)

 ---